Sat 20 Jul

-Braking Systems - duel circuit brakes or single system with a working handbrake are required.
+Braking systems - dual circuit brakes or single system with a working handbrake are required.

 Tyres - tyres must come from list 1a or 1b in the Motorsport UK Yearbook.

 Fuel - only 'pump fuel' is permitted.
-Octane boosters also may not be used.
+Octane boosters may not be used.

-Oil Leaks - any oil leaks or a defected oil system which fails to control oil from the engine breather may result in rejection.
+Oil leaks - any oil leaks or a defective oil system which fails to control oil from the engine breather may result in rejection.

 For comprehensive information on the specific requirements for car racing, please read the General Competitors Safety and Race Cars section of the Motorsport UK Competitors Year Book (Blue Book).